 Keeping Your Smile Looking Natural

 You want a show-stopping smile, but you do not want the spotlight shining on your dental treatment.
 It is completely understandable and one of the many reasons so many dentists have switched or are now offering metal-free restorations in DuPont.
-At Dupont Family Dentistry, we offer our patients a great way to treat their problem area using a restorative method that keeps their smile looking natural.
-Whether you need a dental crown or bridge, the materials we use will have you unable to tell the difference between your real and artificial tooth.
+At DuPont Family Dentistry, we offer our patients a great way to treat their problem area using a restorative method that keeps their smile looking natural.
+Whether you need a dental crown or bridge, the materials we use will make you unable to tell the difference between your real and artificial tooth.
 Let our team of dental professionals help you achieve a healthy, natural-looking smile today.
-Call our office to schedule an appointment for metal-free dental crowns in DuPont, WA.
+Call our dental office to schedule an appointment for metal-free dental crowns in DuPont, WA.

-If you are in need of a metal-free restoration because a tooth is severely decayed or damaged, we can help by using a tooth-colored composite resin that is matched to your natural tooth color and placed so it blends in beautifully with the rest of your smile.
+If you need a metal-free restoration because a tooth is severely decayed or damaged, we can help by using a tooth-colored composite resin that is matched to your natural tooth color and placed so it blends in beautifully with the rest of your smile.